 Finally, the last step is to put all the pieces together and write your cultivation license application.

 Although the final application instruction for a cultivation license is not published, the bill does hint at what is required.
-To apply for an Alabama cannabis cultivation license, you’ll have to submit a:
+To apply for an Alabama cannabis cultivation license, you’ll have to submit an operating plan that contains:

 - and more.

 Depending on if there is a page limit or not, the application writing can easily reach hundreds, if not thousands, of pages.
 Not to mention that you’ll compete against professional writers, attorneys, and cannabis multi-state operators.